-You spent the whole day in the home office at the PC?
+Spent the whole day at the PC in the home office again?
 Maybe even on the uncomfortable kitchen chair?
-Too little movement and the wrong sitting position are the main reasons for annoying back pain.
-According to surveys by one of the biggest statutory health insurance in Germany, the Techniker Krankenkasse, one in ten days of absence is due to back problems.
-However, ergonomic furniture alone cannot compensate for the changed working conditions: Movement is and remains the best recipe against back pain!
+Too little exercise and the wrong sitting position are the main reasons for annoying back pain.
+According to surveys by the Techniker Krankenkasse, every tenth day of absence from work is due to back problems.
+However, the changed working conditions cannot be compensated for with ergonomic furniture alone: Exercise is and remains the best recipe against back pain!

-With little time, everyone can counteract the pain directly at home.
+Everyone can counteract the pain directly at home with little expenditure of time.
 Because a targeted strengthening of the body's core prevents back pain.

-Place the palms of your hands smoothly against each other, the fingers are closed and point upwards.
-Keep forearms horizontal.
-Now press together firmly and persistently.
-The counter movement works from the same basic posture.
-The palms of your hands are again lying flat against each other, but one hand points upwards and the other downwards.
+Place the palms smoothly together, fingers closed and pointing upwards.
+Keep the forearms horizontal.
+Now squeeze firmly and persistently.
+The countermovement works from the same basic posture.
+The palms of the hands again lie smoothly together, but one hand points upwards and the other downwards.
 Now push the hands slightly apart and interlock the fingertips.
-Now pull the horizontally held forearms outwards as much as possible.
+Now pull the horizontally held forearms outwards as strongly as possible.

-You can stand up or sit upright for this exercise: Bend your arms loosely, your fingertips touching your shoulders.
-Pull your shoulders back, straighten your upper body, push your back through.
-Breathe in, rotating your arms loosely and slowly in a forward direction.
-First in very small circles, then getting bigger and faster.
-Stop, exhale and let your arms circle backwards.
-Also start slowly and in small circles, then increase.
+You can circle the shoulders very small, then getting bigger and faster.
+Stop, exhale and let the arms circle backwards.
+Also start slowly and small, then increase.
 Repeat the exercise several times.

-Stretching also works in standing and sitting positions.
-The arms are loosely crossed behind the head.
-One hand gets caught.
-The elbow of this arm is grasped with the other hand and pulled until the stretching of the body side is felt.
-Then change arms.
+Stretching also works while standing or sitting.
+Cross the arms loosely behind the head.
+One hand remains hanging.
+The elbow of this arm is grasped with the other hand and pulled until the stretch of the side of the body is felt.
+Then switch arms.

-This exercise is done in a sitting position: Put your hands loosely on your thighs.
-Feet stand hip-wide apart, lower legs at right angles to the floor.
-First straighten your back.
-Now slowly bend your head forward and let it sink to your chest.
-In this posture, add a cat's hump by rolling the shoulders evenly and slowly towards the stomach.
-Stay in an even more comfortable position and consciously feel the pull in your spine.
+This exercise is done while sitting: Place your hands loosely on your thighs.
+The feet are hip-width apart, the lower legs at right angles to the floor.
+First straighten the back.
+Now slowly bend the head forward and let it sink onto the chest.
+In this posture connect a cat hump by rolling the shoulders evenly and slowly towards the abdomen.
+Remain in a still comfortable position and consciously feel the pull in the spine.
 Breathe evenly and calmly.

-After about one minute, slowly straighten up vertebra by vertebra, starting with the lowest back and continuing to the uppermost cervical vertebra.
-Finally stretch your back and imagine you wear a crown, so you straighten you back even more.
-In addition make a hollow back.
-The shoulders stay down.
-Finally repeat all.
+After about a minute, slowly straighten up again vertebra by vertebra, starting with the lowest part of the back and moving up to the top cervical vertebra.
+Finally, mentally sit on a crown, stretch your back and make a hollow back.
+Keep your shoulders down.
+And now repeat.

-Time to get up: Stand next to your chair and straighten up, stretch your neck, head up, look forward.
-Arms remain hanging loosely to the left and right of your body.
-Feets stand parallel.
-Turn both palms of your hands outwards, stretch the hanging arms and lift them evenly in two semicircles to above the head.
-The hands touch each other, the fingers are directly opposite each other and are stretched out more and more.
-Now the hands alternately start picking apples.
+Time to stand up: Stand next to your chair and straighten up, neck stretched, head up, looking forward.
+Arms hang loosely to the left and right of the body.
+The feet are parallel.
+Now turn both palms outwards, stretch the arms hanging down and raise them evenly in two half circles to above the head.
+The hands are now touching, the fingers are directly opposite each other and are stretched more and more.
+Now the hands begin to take turns picking apples.

-Imagine that the fruits are hanging from a particularly high branch.
-Consciously feel the slightly pulling movements to the left and right of your spine.
-If you like, you can also stand on your tiptoes.
-After a few plucked apples, slowly lower your arms to the side, your feet go on your heels.
-Finally, pull your toes up and then relax.
+Imagine that the fruit is hanging on a particularly high branch.
+If you like, you can stand on your toes.
+After picking a few apples, slowly lower your arms to your sides and put your feet on your heels.
+Finally pull the toes up and relax.

-Move your chair a little away from the desk.
+Move your chair slightly away from the desk.
 Sit up straight, cross your legs loosely and straighten your upper body.
-Depending on which leg is up, place the corresponding hand on the inside of the knee, press firmly against it and turn the upper body back as far as possible in the direction of the hanging arm on the other side of the body.
-Remain in this position and breathe steadily.
-Slowly turn back and cross legs to the other side.
-Repeat the exercise.
+Depending on which leg is up, place the corresponding hand on the inside of the knee, press firmly against it and turn the upper body as far back as possible in the direction of the arm hanging down on the other side of the body.